 This will make DuplicateHunter to group similar photographs based on EXIF date and time.
 If the photos were taken in a short time interval between them, the program considers them as duplicates and groups accordingly.

-Now as you see all duplicating photos, you simply need to pick the best ones from each group.
-Mark the images you want to save.
+Now as you see all duplicating photos, you simply need to pick the duplicates ones from each group.
+Mark the images you want to remove.
 You can preview each image at the right side of the program.
 DuplicateHunter also shows EXIF information for the selected photo: file size, date and time of shooting, resolution and dimensions.

 We are almost done here.
-Now, simply click the Remove duplicates button on the toolbar and DuplicateHunter will scan resolved groups and remove all similar images in them except for those you have selected as best on the previous step.
-All duplicate images will be moved to trash.
+Now, simply click the "Remove" button on the toolbar and DuplicateHunter will move all checked images to the bin.